 The standout technological advancement of the pico laser is the laser’s very short pulse duration.
 Compared to its predecessor, the Q-switched laser, the pico laser has a pico-second pulse duration compared to a nano-second pulse duration (the q-switched laser).

 Pico-second is a measure of time.
 1000 pico-seconds = 1 nano-second.
 This means that the pico laser fires each laser beam much faster than a q-switched laser, and is able to clear most pigmentation faster, and more effectively.
 The speed of the laser is what generates the photo-acoustic laser energy to shatter and break down pigmentation.’

 The Discovery Pico is chosen at Mizu because it has been shown to have the fastest pulse duration and the highest available peak power to most effectively break down and remove pigmentation.

-STEP 3: Maintenance, Prevention and oral medication (occasionally)
+Maintenance, Prevention and oral medication (occasionally)